-Well, if you speak to Eline Fencing Perth, they will tell you that the most practical reason is that it marks out the perimeter of your property.
+Perth Landscapes advises clients that the most practical reason is that it marks out the perimeter of your property.
 Your fence can also make your yard feel like an extension of your home.
 It’s provides a safe place for the kids and the dog to play, and when you have an event like a BBQ, you can show off your landscaping and gardening skills.

 When deciding on a fence, the first thing to consider is the reason you want one installed.
 Once you have found the reason, the next question is: How much are you wanting to spend on it?
 Costs vary, depending on the area that needs enclosing, and the materials on which you have decided.
 The beauty about fencing is the wide variety of materials and what best fits your budget, lifestyle and property.

 Timber fencing is really popular these days.
 They don’t cost an arm and a leg (depending on the type of wood), and they have a warm look and add an aesthetic charm to your home and the neighbourhood.
 A privacy fence in wood is popular in new neighbourhoods, but other timber options are out there like the classic picket fence, or the post and rail for larger properties.